stodtv/c_sharp_wpf_football_world_cup_simulator/README.md

 - Simulation of group and Play-Off stages - Points, Goals, Wins, Draws, Losses
 - Group stage tiebreaker
 - Simple visualisation of matches and both Group tables and Play-Off brackets
+- An ability to restart the program without having to exit it